Oklahoma serious car-wreck and crash investigation setting

 In serious injury cases, the at-fault driver's minimum limits ($25,000 in Oklahoma) are rarely enough.
 We hunt for additional layers of coverage:

-• Uninsured/Underinsured Motorist (UM/UIM): Your own policy may pay millions.
+• Uninsured/Underinsured Motorist (UM/UIM): Your own policy may provide additional coverage when the at-fault driver has too little insurance.

 • Commercial Policies: If the other driver was working (Uber, DoorDash, Pizza Delivery).